Amos Bronson Alcott: Transcendentalist

 Beginning in 1836, Alcott's membership in the Transcendental Club put him in the company of such as Ralph Waldo Emerson, Orestes Brownson and Theodore Parker.
 He became a member at the club's second meeting and hosted its third.
 A biographer of Emerson described the group as "the occasional meetings of a changing body of liberal thinkers, agreeing in nothing but their liberality".
 Frederic Henry Hedge wrote similarly that "[t]here was no club in the strict sense ... only occasional meetings of like-minded men and women".
 Alcott preferred the term "Symposium" for their group.

 Alcott's only son, born on April 6, 1839, lived only a few minutes.
-Abby May recorded: "Gave birth to a fine boy full grown perfectly formed but not living".
+Abigail recorded: "Gave birth to a fine boy full grown perfectly formed but not living".

 In late April 1840, Alcott moved to the town of Concord, as urged by Emerson.
 He rented a home he called Dove Cottage for $50 a year within walking distance of Emerson's house As a supporter of Alcott's philosophies, Emerson offered to help Alcott with his writing.
 This proved a difficult task.
 For example, after several revisions of the essay "Psyche" (Alcott's account of how he educated his daughters), Emerson deemed it unpublishable.
 Alcott also wrote a series patterned after the work of Johann Wolfgang von Goethe which was published in the Transcendentalists' journal, The Dial.
 Emerson had written to Margaret Fuller, then editor, that Alcott's so-called "Orphic Sayings" might "pass muster & even pass for just & great", but they were widely mocked as silly and unintelligible.
 Fuller herself disliked them but did not want to hurt Alcott's feelings.
 The following example appeared in the first issue: